📟 Hypernet

 <ResponsePage action status title summary?>A Response Page (§10): sets action + status.

-<Action name target method? submit?>An Action (§7): a <form>; method="dialog" drives a Hyperform (§12.2).
+<Action name target method? submit?>An Action (§7), rendered as a <form>. method="dialog" drives a Hyperform (§12.2).

 <Field name type? label? required? value? rows? options?>A form field.